-Theoretically, any router that supports the WiFi5 or WiFi6 standard should be capable of supporting this technology but in practice, only a few routers actually do and they can be quite expensive as well.
+Theoretically, any router that supports the WiFi5 or WiFi6 standard should be capable of supporting this technology.
+But only a few routers actually do and they can be quite expensive as well.

 Beamforming vs MIMO :